Making Cold Brew Coffee With the Primula Coffee Maker

-In this tutorial, we are going to make a pitcher of cold brew coffee using the Primula Cold Brew Glass Carafe Iced Coffee Maker.
+In this tutorial, we will make a pitcher of cold brew coffee using the Primula Cold Brew Glass Carafe Iced Coffee Maker.
 Although they call it an iced coffee maker, it is not.
 Iced coffee is coffee brewed at normal hot temperatures and then chilled.
 It can even be brewed directly over ice.
-The Primula is a cold coffee brewer, as is brewed with cold water, takes 12-24 hours to brew, and makes a concentrate.
+The Primula is a cold coffee brewer, as it is brewed with cold water, takes 12-24 hours to brew, and makes a concentrate.
 Primula also makes a slick travel coffee brewer, which we will cover in a separate tutorial.

 The filter is referred to as the Cold Brew Core in the instructions.